10,000 Young People Gather in the Desert to Worship God

 Want to hear a story from the persecuted church in Egypt that will encourage you in your Christian walk?
 Read on:

-Christians in Egypt have faced a great deal over the past couple years: Increased persecution, the election of a Muslim Brotherhood president, the death of the Coptic Orthodox Church pope and thousands fleeing their homeland in fear of an uncertain future.
+Christians in Egypt have faced a great deal over the past couple years: Increased persecution, the election of a Muslim Brotherhood president, the death of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Church pope and thousands fleeing their homeland in fear of an uncertain future.

 There is a great deal that Christians in Egypt have to be discouraged by.
 Despite this, many are choosing to praise God.